 Nodding to the original short that propelled him into the spotlight sporting a 12-minute unbroken take, Thunder Road’s feature adaptation is a collection of lengthy shots that facilitate its darkly farcical tone.
 This establishes a tangible intimacy between the audience and Arnaud with Cummings especially commanding the screen during his many intricate monologues (a couple of which look absolutely exhausting).
 Communigs confesses he finds the ‘breaking point of the human spirit’ dramatically interesting.
 ‘And if I can humiliate myself in the process that’s great’ he adds with a wry smirk.

-The film’s examination of the undesirable ‘macho’ qualities of its central character is, at least for me, its most powerful asset.
-Arnaud’s status as a cop also chimes with his want of control over his life.
+The film’s examination of the undesirable ‘macho’ qualities of its central character is, at least for me, its secret weapon.
+Arnaud’s status as a cop chimes with his want of control over his life.
 The systemic structures of Johnny Law just don’t seem to apply to the messiness of life, and belonging to such an institution perpetuates the toxic attitudes that limits Arnaud’s world.
-Cummings disclosed the character is ‘a more pathetic version of myself’.
-I certainly recognised unhealthy Arnaudian habits in my own life, and even though they’re not on the scale of Cummings’ unfortunate hero, it’s hard not to imagine others recognising these self-destructive tendencies.
+Cummings disclosed the character is ‘a more pathetic version of myself’ and I certainly recognised unhealthy Arnaudian habits in my own life.
 Perhaps this is the most commendable aspect of Thunder Road, an accessible indie curio that lures its audience in with its comedic tone, whilst subtly swinging gut punch after gut punch, and potentially resonating with those straightjacketed by ‘man up’ culture.
 As Cummings softly informed us before the screening, ‘It’s okay to laugh.
 And it’s okay to cry.’
 I’d add one more sentiment – it’s okay to talk about it.

 (Thunder Road is released in the UK on 31st May)